 The food must be seared, not steamed.
 You have to keep the food constantly moving by stirring and tossing it, so that it doesn’t burn from the high heat.
 Constantly, though, doesn’t mean non-stop.
 You stir about every 30 seconds or so, once things are going.

 In Chinese restaurants, they will also move the wok about while frying.
-While this will cool down a wok at home, and so is not recommended at home, it works for restaurants because they have enough heat from their special stoves.
+It works for restaurants because they have enough heat from their special stoves.
+On a regular household grade stovetop, this will cool down a wok and so is not recommended at home,

 When you add meat, you give the meat a cooking time of about 1 minute before you start tossing it.
 This allows it to sear and develop flavour.